-Michael J. Birkner is the Benjamin Franklin Professor of the Liberal Arts, and professor of history at Gettysburg College and serves on the Faculty Advisory Council for the Eisenhower Institute.
+Michael J. Birkner is professor of history at Gettysburg College and serves on the Faculty Advisory Council for the Eisenhower Institute.
 He chaired the Pulitzer Prize in History Jury for the 2006 award and has recently coedited James Buchanan and the Coming of the Civil War, published by the University of Florida Press in 2013.

 Birkner's scholarship focuses on aspects of 19th- and 20th-century America: political, urban, oral and biographical history.
 He is recognized for his work on Dwight D. Eisenhower and recently wrote about his presidency with special emphasis on the role of his Chief of Staff Sherman Adams.
 He published a book on Eisenhower for middle-school students and has taught a seminar on Eisenhower for years, in which he takes Gettysburg College students to the Eisenhower Presidential Library in Abilene, KS, for use of primary sources in research.
 Each summer he teams up with the Eisenhower National Historical Site to conduct a seminar for secondary school teachers.
 Birkner also edited a video series workbook, The Eisenhower Era, for Disney Publications.